Observations as I follow God through the Chronological Bible.

-God commanded happiness amid devastation and created good things.
+God had commanded happiness amid devastation.
+He created good things.
 When he created man and saw it was not good for the man to be alone, he created woman.
-He then trusted his good things into the hands of the first man and woman.
-When he completed his work, he said it was “very good” and rested.
+He then trusted his good things into the hands of those created in his image.
+When he completed his work, he saw it was “very good” and rested.

-There is no point in debating whether or not God knew Adam and Eve would sin before he created them.
+There is no point in debating if God knew Adam and Eve would sin before he created them.
 But one thing is certain; he knew they could sin and had a backup plan to save them before he created them.
 He also did everything possible to prevent them from sinning.
-There was one forbidden tree in a garden filled with trees that were “pleasant to the sight, and good for food.”
+He put one forbidden tree in a garden filled with trees that were “pleasant to the sight, and good for food.”

-God knew what happened when he walked into the garden to find Adam and Eve covered in fig leaves.
-Before he judged their sin he gave them something they denied him—an opportunity to explain.
-Self-justification filled their explanations.
+When he walked into the garden to find Adam and Eve covered in fig leaves, he was grieved but not surprised.
+Before he judged their sin he gave them something they denied him–an opportunity to explain.
+Their explanations were filled with self-justification.
 The man blamed God for giving him the woman.
 The woman blamed the serpent for deceiving her.
-The serpent, whose slander about God led to the fiasco was not given an opportunity to speak.
+The serpent, whose slander about God led to the fiasco, was not given an opportunity to speak.

-The woman would bring Jesus, the seed of human salvation, into the world with great pain for God made the pains of childbirth severe.
-In addition to multiplying the pain of childbirth, the man she encouraged to sin against God became her ruler.
+The woman would bring Jesus, the seed of human salvation, into the world with great pain, for God made the pains of childbirth severe.
+In addition to multiplying the pain of childbirth, a woman’s desire would be for her husband, and he would rule over her.

-The knowledge gained through eating the fruit of the tree of knowledge would make her ruler arrogant.
-There is no greater misery than being ruled by an arrogant person.
-From that day to this woman cries victim when she suffers under man’s arrogance.
-But she is only eating the fruit of her own way and will do so until the arrogance in woman is broken.
+The knowledge gained through eating the fruit of the tree of knowledge would make man arrogant.
+There is no greater misery than submitting to an arrogant person.
+From that day to this, woman has cried victim when she suffers under man’s arrogance.
+But she is only eating the fruit of her own way and will do so until it breaks the arrogance in woman.

 God could have killed them all.
 He let them live, but they would bear the consequence of their sin.
-If any of them repented for the evil they did we don’t have a record.
-We have a record they blamed God and each other without remorse.
+If any of them repented for the evil they had done, we don’t have a record of it.
+We do have a record that they blamed God and each other without remorse.
 God gave them good things.
-They thanked him by believing the worst of him and trusted the word of the serpent without proof.
+They rewarded God by believing the worst of him and exalted the word of his creation above the words of their creator.
 God’s judgments against them were justified and merciful.

 Revelation 13:8